book-cover

 “Why are you leaving?”
 She followed behind him.

 “You should get some cash and fuel.”
 He jumped into his Venza and drove out of the compound.
 The country would be in chaos.
-He had to withdraw some money first, then he would buy some fuel.
+He had to withdraw some money first, then he would buy some petrol.

 #

 The first time Jide met Fola, he was at the airport.
 He had driven Mendy down there and waited at the passengers' lounge.
 He pilfered long breaths of half-burnt jollof rice that filtered from a restaurant close by.
 An email notification dropped on his screen.
-It was Head Office.
+It was the Head Office.
 A review of the new Kente chair designs had been rejected.
 He sighed.
 He despised the stifling pressure from work.
 Oga Dan always had a thing or two to say about his designs.
 He simply loved making furniture and Oga Dan loved to question his skills.
 He knew it was the creator's curse: No one intimately understood and lived with your creation like you.
 Oga Dan was blameless.
 Yet his proclivity to resist such depleting energy remained.

 “So Kemi has no one in Lagos to pick her up from the airport?”